-Senator MAX BAUCUS (Democrat, Montana): Our economy is in recession.
+MAX BAUCUS: Our economy is in recession.
 Our consensus to advance international trade is frayed, and our faith of the international trading system is badly shaken.

 WELNA: But Republican John Cornyn told the panel that if anyone should be U.S. trade representative, it's fellow Texan Ron Kirk.

-Senator JOHN CORNYN (Republican, Texas): I believe President Obama has chosen the right man for the job.
+JOHN CORNYN: I believe President Obama has chosen the right man for the job.
 As mayor of Dallas, Ron Kirk saw how open markets create new opportunities for our people.
 He lead trade missions to other nations.
 He recruited foreign investors.
 And he supported the North American Free Trade Agreement.

 WELNA: And that's from someone who ran against Kirk six years ago for a Senate seat and won.
 Cornyn did not mention the recent discovery that Kirk had underpaid his taxes.
 Kirk himself seemed to allude to that awkward fact when he told the panel he was thrilled to have been nominated.

-Mr. RON KIRK (U.S. Trade Representative Nominee): It's been a long and strange journey getting to this point, but I very much appreciate the opportunity to be with you today, and I especially want to think Senator Cornyn for his graciousness in introducing me.
+RON KIRK: It's been a long and strange journey getting to this point, but I very much appreciate the opportunity to be with you today, and I especially want to think Senator Cornyn for his graciousness in introducing me.